hatlabs/sh-wg/index.md

 ## Introduction

-The Sailor Hat WiFi Gateway is a device that allows you to connect WiFi devices to your boat's NMEA 2000 network.
+The Sailor Hat WiFi Gateway (SH-wg) is a device that allows you to connect WiFi devices to your boat's NMEA 2000 network.
-This lets you display your boat data on phones or tablets,
+This lets you display your boat data on phones or tablets, ...
+FIXME finish the introduction

 <img src="media/sh-wg_photo_45deg.jpg" width="60%" />

-NMEA 2000 is a wired networking standard for marine electronics, and is used to connect all kinds of boat sensor and display devices together.
+[NMEA 2000](https://en.wikipedia.org/wiki/NMEA_2000) is a wired networking standard for marine electronics, and is used to connect boat sensor, control and display devices together.
-Examples include GPS, depth, wind speed, and engine sensors as well as multi-function displays, also known as chart plotters.
+Examples include GPS, depth, wind speed, and engine sensors, autopilots as well as multi-function displays, also known as chart plotters.

 Use cases of SH-wg include: